FrancoisChabot/abulafia/README.md

 - [Cheatsheet](https://francoischabot.github.io/abulafia/reference/)
 - [Single Header](https://raw.githubusercontent.com/FrancoisChabot/abulafia/single_header/include/abulafia/abulafia_all.h)

+**Warning**

+Abulafia is still in early development.
+While many features work as intended, there are still a LOT of work to be done before it can be considered usable in a real environment.

+At the moment, validating parsers (parsers with `Nil` as the destination type) "should" work fine accross the board.
+Feel free to report any and all bugs you encounter related to them.

+Parsing to dst still needs a lot of love.
+The sequence pattern in particular only handles very basic cases right now.

 ## Requirements

 Abulafia currently requires a C++17 compiler.
 The level of C++17 compatibility required will be kept at the lowest bar set by the current release of the following compilers: